mohitarora3/Fashion-Store/README.md

+Ecommerce website

 Technologies used:-
-flask, mongodb, html, css, javascript
+ Flask
+ Mongodb
+ Html
+ Css
+ Javascript

   I am currently working on it.
 Uptil now I have done this functionalities:-

 -User, seller can register and sign in.
 -Seller can add products using forms.